Introduction

 This same coffee is also served on Xiamen Air flights.
 Pastries are freshly made daily by the Xiamen Air catering team.

-What’s unique is the logo—it represents a passenger call bell, but when flipped upside down, it symbolises coffee dripping from a machine.
+Their logo is clever: It looks like a passenger call bell, but flip it upside down, and it’s coffee dripping from a machine.

-Sustainability is also a focus here, with coffee grounds and bamboo pulp being used to create notebooks and other products.
+They also turn coffee grounds and bamboo pulp into notebooks and other products.

 Since 2022, Xiamen Air has been offering passengers the option to pre-order or upgrade their meals on domestic flights via these platforms.